 I’ve been where you are.
 I had to master my own thoughts.
 Regrets were the most debilitating.

-I had to realize whatever happened my first 18 years of my life were long ago and if I wanted better results, I had to give up the hope the past could have been any different.
+I had to realize whatever happened in the first 18 years of my life was long ago and if I wanted better results and to achieve the desired outcome, I had to give up the hope the past could have been any different.

 In my travels around the world, I’ve met many people who followed a similar path of having to control their mindset.

-So instead of focusing on the horror story that Amazon is coming for you, or the fear you’ll end up like Mattress Firm and go bankrupt, or that you don’t know exactly what to do at every moment of the day, here are my three recommendations:
+So instead of focusing on the horror story that Amazon is coming for you, or feeling anxiety that you'll end up like Mattress Firm and go bankrupt or that you don't know exactly what to do at every moment of the day, here are my three recommendations:

-Give yourself permission to feel good about yourself.You’re where you are, you’ve learned a lot, you’re capable of doing whatever challenge you face.
-I met a young mother this past week who was becoming a speaker to share her story.
+Give yourself permission to feel good about yourself.You are where you are, you’ve learned a lot, you’re capable of doing whatever challenge you face.
+I met a young mother who was becoming a speaker to share her story.
 She had lost her two young children in a house fire and was learning how she could help others deal with grief.
 But she had to overcome all of her own feelings to be able to take care of herself.
-To move forward, she had to concentrate on her newborn and the possibilities she could create for her daughter.
+To move forward, she had to summon the inner strength to concentrate on her newborn and the possibilities she could create for her daughter.